Friedrich Lips

-Friedrich Robertovitch Lips (born November, 18th 1948 in Yemanzhelinsk) is a Russian bayanist/accordionist of German origin.
+Friedrich Robertovitch Lips (born November 18, 1948) is a Russian bayanist and accordionist of German origin.
 Since 1989 he has been professor of the bayan accordion department at the Gnesin Russian Academy of Music, one of two music academies in Moscow.
 He worked as a soloist, chamber musician, arranger, book author and teacher.
 In 1994 he was honored as a People's Artist of the Russian Federation.

 Biography

 Friedrich Lips was born in 1948 to parents of German origin in the city of Yemanzhelinsk (Chelyabinsk district).
 In 1967 he finished his education at the "Mikhail Glinka" music school in Magnitogorsk in the class of E. Kudinov (bayan, conducting).
 He then went to Moscow to the Gnesin State Institute for Music Education, where he was a master student of Sergey Kolobkov and took his exams in his class in 1972 (bayan, conducting) and completed his postgraduate education in 1974.

 From 1971 onwards he himself worked as a teacher at the Gnesin Institute.
 In 1980 he was appointed lecturer and in 1989 professor.
 Since 1996 he has been head of the Folk Instruments Department - to which the bayan accordion is assigned - at the institute, which has since been renamed the Russian Academy of Music.
 As a visiting professor, he taught at institutions and academies in Irun, Spain; Groningen, Netherlands; Royal Academy of Music, London; Tianjin, Shanghai, China.
 As a guest lecturer, he is internationally active in seminars, master classes and educational courses and also acted as a juror in music competitions.
 In 1989 he founded the international music festival "Bayan and Bayanists" in Moscow, which he chairs as Artistic Director, and initiated the Moscow Music Prize "Silver Disc" for bayan/accordion soloists.